redfords/databases/Reference/README.md

 Data mart: only part of the organization or a subject matter area.

 Intentional redundancy, fewer tables and simpler relationships, more efficient queries.

-ETL the process that pulls data from sources (OLTP and others) and loads it into the dw.
-Data staging area DSA is data cleansing between OLTP and DW.

 Order clauses are logically processed:
 1. from 2. where 3. group by 4. having 5. select 6. order by